Mostafa1Jamal1/alx-low_level_programming/0x01-variables_if_else_while/README.md

 5-print_numbers.c > It is a C source code for a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.

+6-print_numberz.c > It is a C source code for a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
+- You are not allowed to use any variable of type char
+- You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)
+- You can only use putchar twice in your code